mhakeem/moving-avg-exercise/README.md

 ```ruby
 compute(1000, (1..1_000_000).to_a)
 ```
-It took 5.8299844 seconds with the simple approach.
-However, it took half of that with the optimal approach, which is 2.4997761 seconds.
+It took **5.8299844 seconds** with the simple approach.
+However, it took half of that with the optimal approach, which is **2.4997761 seconds**.

 I made another test after increasing the window size to ten thousand, as shown below.
 ```ruby
 compute(10000, (1..1_000_000).to_a)
 ```
-It took 30.4428852 seconds with the naive solution.
-With the optimized version, it took only 2.6338202 seconds, which is way better than 30 seconds.
+It took **30.4428852 seconds** with the naive solution.
+With the optimized version, it took only **2.6338202 seconds**, which is way better than 30 seconds.

 You can test on your machine by uncommenting one of these lines in `main.rb`.
 The execution will vary depending on the machine, but these tests prove that my solution is efficient.